auth0/docs/articles/anomaly-detection/index.md

 A trigger occurs when there are 100 failed login attempts from one IP address using different usernames with incorrect passwords in 24 hours.

-Another trigger occurs if there are 50 sign up attempts per minute from the same IP address
+Another trigger occurs if there are 50 sign up attempts per minute from the same IP address.

 #### Actions